jonasblunck/ccm/README.md

    <folder-path-to-analyze> Path to directory which ccm will analyze.
    /xml                     Output results as XML (this parameter only valid if a config file is not passed in).
    /ignorecases             Don't count each case in switch block as a branching point (only valid if config file is not passed in).
+   /threshold=5             Ignore units with metrics lower than assigned value.
    /v                       Print the version number of ccm.exe.
 ```